rtejac/k8s-training/README.md

 Install [Minikube for windows](https://storage.googleapis.com/minikube/releases/latest/minikube-installer.exe).
 Run the executable and follow the steps to complete its installation.

+### Add Minikube location to PATH environmental variable.

+* Open System Properties.
+Click on Advanced tab.
+* Select Environmental Variables on bottom right side.
+* Go to System variabels and check for Path variable.
+* Click on that and click on Edit option.
+* Then in the Edit Environmental variable window, click on the New button paste the minikube location and then click on Ok until you reach till System properties window.
+* And then Click on Ok and the window will be automatically closed.

 ### Minikube need a Virtual environment to run.
 Install [Oracle Virtual box on Windows](https://download.virtualbox.org/virtualbox/6.1.38/VirtualBox-6.1.38-153438-Win.exe).
 Run the executable and follow the steps to complete its installation.